CardSorting/DreamBeeSQL/handoff/strategy/normie-dev-methodology.md

 ---

-*"The best framework is the one that makes you forget you're using a framework."* - Marie Kondo (probably)
+*"The best framework is the one that makes you forget you're using a framework."* - NORMIE DEV Philosophy